 An organization's recent conduct history, the severity of the violations, compound violations, organization cooperation, and other factors may be taken into account when determining sanctions.
 Allegations arising from unregistered social events will typically result in more severe sanctions.
 It is important, therefore, that organizations remember to register all social events.

-$100 fine; organizational meeting with College administrator
+$100 fine; organizational meeting with University administrator

-$300 fine; organizational meeting with College administrator
+$300 fine; organizational meeting with University administrator

-Moravian College is grateful for the numerous professional resources made freely available by their creators that are continuously consulted in an effort to keep this document in line with the best practices in the field of student conduct.
+Moravian University is grateful for the numerous professional resources made freely available by their creators that are continuously consulted in an effort to keep this document in line with the best practices in the field of student conduct.
 These include “A Twenty-First Century Model Code,” The NCHERM Group Model Code Project, the Association for Student Conduct Administrators (ASCA), and colleagues and documents from a variety of institutions of higher education.
-The Moravian College Student Organization Code of Student is adapted, in part, from The Dyad Strategies Model Code of Student Organization Conduct and is used here with permission.
+The Moravian University Student Organization Code of Student is adapted, in part, from The Dyad Strategies Model Code of Student Organization Conduct and is used here with permission.